Markovian bridges: Weak continuity and pathwise constructions: Introduction and main results

-Let us define, for a fixed time $t$, the \sa s associated to the past before time $t$, $\F_t$, and to the future after time $t$, $\F^t=\sag{X_s:s\geq t}$ and place ourselves under \hh{1}-\hh{3}; thanks to the Markov property, we obtain: We shall generalize the preceding conditional description to a \emph{strong Mar\-kov property with respect to future events}.
-Actually the method of proof will be analogous to a known one for the Strong Markov Property: we will discretize the problem, then we shall use the local property of conditional expectation (to be stated shortly), and finally, continuity considerations will be used to transport conclusions of the discrete setup to the continuous one.
-The target result needs the following: \begin{defi} A \defin{backward optional time} is a random variable $\fun{L}{\sko_\infty}{[0,\infty]}$ such that $\set{L>t}\in\F^t$ for all $t>0$.
+We shall generalize the preceding conditional description to a \textit{strong Markov property with respect to future events}.
+Actually, the method of proof will be analogous to a known one for the strong Markov property: we will discretize the problem, then we shall use the local property of conditional expectation (to be stated shortly), and finally, continuity considerations will be used to transport conclusions of the discrete setup to the continuous one.
+The target result needs the following.